ZephrFish/RepoManHistorian/README.md

 ## Overview

 RepoManHistorian is a tool for modifying Git repository histories without altering file contents.
+It builds on the logic already writen into [RepoMan](https://github.com/ZephrFish/RepoMan).
 It allows users to rewrite commit messages, backdate commits, and simulate an organic repository timeline for research, security testing, and CTF challenges.

 ## Usage